burakaliu/weather-app/README.md

 # ☁️ weather app ☁️
 This weather app is a web application that provides current weather information for a specified location using the WeatherAPI.
 It allows users to check the current temperature, weather conditions, and other relevant details for a given city.
+This is just a small project I used to get acquainted with node.js, css, and APIs

 ## Features
 * Display the current weather information for a specified location.